wbazant/markerAlignmentsPaper/paper.md

 Similarity of reference sequences makes mapping reads more difficult, and the need for strain-level differentiation in fields like genomic epidemiology has inspired the creation of specialized aligners like KMA [@clausen2018rapid].
 To understand how `bowtie2` is affected by duplication of sequences, we prepare an index of 371 species from the reference where each sequence is included once as originally, and once after extending it by a single "A" base.

 To summarize, here is a list of different set-ups:
 1. Simulate samples with an unknown taxon at 0.1 coverage, run EukDetect
-2. Same but modify EukDetect to remove MAPQ filter
+2. Use same samples, run `bowtie2`, and only use EukDetect's two filters (MAPQ >= 30, and "four reads in four markers")
-3. Same but modify EukDetect to set MAPQ filter to 5
+3. Use same samples, run EukDetect modified to use MAPQ >= 5 instead of MAPQ >=30
 4. Simulate a read from reference, align back to the reference
 5. Simulate a read from hold-out set, align to the remaining reference
 6. Simulate a mutated read from reference, align back to the reference
 7. Simulate a read from reference, align back to duplicated reference

-For 1. - 3., we simulate and count whole species.
-For 4. - 7. we simulate reads, and count alignments.
+For 1. - 3., we simulate presence and count detection of species in samples.
+For 4. - 7. we simulate reads from species and count correctness and MAPQ of alignments.

 ## Results

+The first three experiments show EukDetect's limited capacity to sensibly report on species not in its reference is related to its MAPQ filter.
+The next four experiments establish the baseline success rate of identifying simulated reads in various circumstances, and show that the effects of filtering on the MAPQ property are non-uniform and not always beneficial.

 ### EukDetect given unknown species

-Running EukDetect on each of the samples produces an empty list of results for 219 samples, and some results for 119 samples.
+Running EukDetect on each of the 338 samples produces an empty list of results for 219 samples, and some results for 119 samples.
 Of these, 76 are one taxon of the same genus as the source species in the hold-out set.
 17 are one taxon of a different genus, and 26 are more than one taxon.

 Running `bowtie2` and keeping samples which have any reads mapped - that is, applying no filtering - reports results for 301 of the samples.
 We investigate it by applying some of EukDetect's filters in turn.
 The first filter based on query length has no effect as we are using simulated reads.
 The second filter applied by EukDetect, based on the MAPQ field, reduces the number of samples with any mapped reads to just 156, additionally requiring reads mapping to two different markers in a taxon narrows down the list further to 133, and also requiring four reads fully accounts for all missing results.
 Skipping the MAPQ >= 30 field and only requiring two markers and four reads in a taxon reports results for 206 samples.
 This shows that the choice of filtering rules is key to sensitive detection of organisms using mapped reads.